erferguson-44/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+--Adaptive: design divided among desktop, tablet or phone // Widths are hard-coded at each media query.

+--Responsive: features combined aspects of fixed, adaptive, fluid.
+Media queires used to control the units of responsiveness so ViewPort expands or shrinks.
+Better user experience.

 2. Describe what it means to be mobile first vs desktop first.

+-- To design and build using (min-width) for mobile first vs (max-width) for desktop.
+Building from smaller screen size to larger screen size.
+Based on usage by consumers, this is the future.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+--Assist to convert rem units by power of 10.
+Thus creating a formula that means 1rem = 10px.
+Also sets the baseline font size for use by on a users Browser.

 4. How would you describe preprocessing to someone new to CSS?

+-- A robust syntax for CSS, in a different language that, with javascript, is compiled into "normal" CSS.
+Increases productivity and decrease errors.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+-- Mixins!
+-- Nesting

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.